weisrc/ipauth/README.md

  authorized: {
   "USERNAME": ["IP 1", "IP 2"]
  },
- auto_authorize: true, // (FOR 1.0.0 only) on first join, automatically register the user to authorized list with the joining IP.
+ auto_authorize: true, // on first join, automatically register the user to authorized list with the joining IP.
  use_uuid: true // use the uuid instead of using the username to identify the users in the authorized list.
 }
 ```